Teresa Pizarro Beleza

-Teresa Pizarro Beleza (born 1951) was the first woman to head the Faculty of Law at NOVA University Lisbon, between 2009 and 2018.
+Teresa Pizarro Beleza GOIH (born 1951) was the first woman to head the Faculty of Law at NOVA University Lisbon, between 2009 and 2018.
 She is a feminist and an outspoken activist against discrimination against women, as well as an advocate of abortion and euthanasia.

 Family

 Maria Teresa Couceiro Pizarro Beleza was born in Portugal's second city of Porto on 23 August 1951.
 She is the daughter of Maria dos Prazeres Lançarote Couceiro da Costa and José Júlio Pizarro Beleza.
 One sister Leonor Beleza, is a former health minister and president of the Champalimaud Foundation.
 Her other sister, Maria dos Prazeres Beleza, was the first woman to be nominated as vice president of Portugal's Supreme Court of Justice.

 Training

 Beleza graduated in law from the Faculty of Law of the University of Coimbra in 1976.
 She obtained a master's in criminology from the University of Cambridge in England in 1982, and a PhD in legal sciences from the Faculty of Law of the University of Lisbon in 1993.
 Her thesis on women in law was considered exceptionally innovative.
 For her master's and doctoral study she obtained scholarships from the Calouste Gulbenkian Foundation and the Fundação para a Ciência e a Tecnologia (Foundation for Science and Technology).